SystemSpace/Compendium/compendium.rst

 How do computers work in LFE (more specifically processors)?
 Is it similar in the way that it uses billions of transistors, or is it biological?
   There's many different architectures, both biological and technical.

+What Life programming language is most similar to the languages elsewhere in LFE?
+  Not sure frankly, something object-oriented kind of but I have no exact clue.

 Magic
 -----